ngMorocco/ngx-darija/README.md

 # Create content

-You can add content to the website **without having to have the project locally**.
+You can update a video's text content (description, chapters) **without having to have the project locally**.

-1. Go to the video page on the website.
+1. Go to the video page on the website, e.g. [Getting Started](https://ngx-darija.netlify.app/sessions/rT0FUs7uUks).

-2. Click on the **Edit** link on the section you want to update.
+2. Click on the **Edit** link in the section you want to update.

 3. GitHub should guide you through the editing process as described here: [Editing files in another user's repository](https://docs.github.com/en/github/managing-files-in-a-repository/managing-files-on-github/editing-files-in-another-users-repository).